Luke Raley: Minnesota Twins

-On July 31, 2018, Raley was traded to the Minnesota Twins, along with Devin Smeltzer and Logan Forsythe for Brian Dozier.
-He was assigned to the Chattanooga Lookouts and finished the season there.
-In 120 total games between Tulsa and Chattanooga, he hit .275 with twenty home runs and 69 RBIs.
-He spent 2019 with the Rochester Red Wings, playing in only 33 games due to injury and hitting .302/.362/.516/.878 with seven home runs and 21 RBIs.
-He played for the Salt River Rafters of the Arizona Fall League following the 2019 season.
-Raley was added to the Twins 40-man roster on November 20, 2019.
+On July 31, 2018, Raley was traded to the Minnesota Twins, with prospects Devin Smeltzer and Logan Forsythe, for former All-Star Brian Dozier.
+Raley played for the Chattanooga Lookouts for the remainder of 2018.
+In 120 Double-A games with Tulsa and Chattanooga, he hit .275 with 20 home runs and 69 RBIs.
+He spent 2019 with the Triple-A Rochester Red Wings, playing in only 33 games due to a left ankle injury.
+He was productive when he could play, hitting .302/.362/.516 with seven home runs and 21 RBIs.
+He played for the Salt River Rafters of the Arizona Fall League after the 2019 season.
+Raley was added to the Twins 40-man roster on November 20.

-Return to the Dodgers
+Los Angeles Dodgers (second stint)

-On February 10, 2020, the Twins traded Raley, Brusdar Graterol and the 67th pick in the 2020 Major League Baseball draft to the Dodgers for Kenta Maeda, Jaír Camargo and cash considerations.
-He did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic.
+On February 10, 2020, the Twins traded Raley, Brusdar Graterol, and the 66th pick in the 2020 Major League Baseball draft to the Dodgers for Kenta Maeda, Jaír Camargo, and cash considerations.
+Raley did not play a minor league game in 2020 due to the cancellation of the minor league season caused by the COVID-19 pandemic, but he did play at the Dodgers alternate training site.

 On April 9, 2021, Raley was promoted to the major leagues for the first time.
 He made his MLB debut that night as a defensive replacement in right field in the eighth inning.
 In his first at-bat, he grounded out to first base against Sam Clay of the Washington Nationals.
 His first career hit came on April 14, an opposite-field double against Daniel Bard of the Colorado Rockies.
-On April 16, Raley hit his first career home run off of Dan Altavilla of the San Diego Padres.
-He appeared in 33 games for the Dodgers during the season, hitting .182 with two home runs and four RBI.
+On April 16, Raley hit his first career home run off of a slider from Dan Altavilla of the San Diego Padres.
+He appeared in 33 games for the Dodgers during the season, hitting .182/ .250/.288 with two home runs and four RBI, and 25 strikeouts in 66 at bats.
+His second MLB home run was the longest for the Dodgers that season, traveling 472 feet at Coors Field on September 22.
+He was called up by the Dodgers seven different times during 2021.
 He also appeared in 72 games for the Triple-A Oklahoma City Dodgers, hitting .294 with 19 homers and 69 RBI.
-He struck out in his one at-bat in the Wild Card Game, his first post-season appearance.
+He struck out in his lone at-bat in the Wild Card Game, his first postseason appearance.